jonmartin721/living-story-world/README.md

 ## Quick Start

 Pre-built executables are available on the [Releases](https://github.com/jonmartin721/living-storyworld/releases) page.
-Alternatively, run from source:
+Just download and run!
+Alternatively, build and run from source:

 ### Installation